St Helen's Church, Sefton: Tudor and Jacobean

 The most striking aspect of the church's interior is the complex of seven screens dating to the early to mid 16th century, when the current church was built.
 They are described by Pollard and Pevsner as the church's "great glory" with the chancel screen forming "the magnificent centrepiece of the whole church".
 They are richly carved with Gothic and Renaissance motifs, the latter including friezes with putti.

-The wooden stalls in the chancel and twenty six rows of pews lining the nave were carved especially for Sefton, and date to around 1590.
-They are richly carved and noteworthy in that they display only secular motifs: unusual given their setting and purpose.
-They are oak in construction and carry a distinctive poppy head finial, fashionable in the 16th century, atop their ends which each display a single letter of the alphabet in Gaelic script.
+The oak stalls in the chancel and twenty six rows of pews lining the nave were carved especially for Sefton, and date to around 1590; all have finials in the poppyhead style.
+The choir stalls are carved with animals, heraldic devices, and, the initials "JM" for James Molyneux.
+The nave pews are carved with motifs including the letters of the alphabet (except "W", "X", and "Z"), flowers and fruit, and the instruments of the Passion.

-The pulpit is Jacobean carved wood and dates to 1635.
+The pulpit is Jacobean and dates to 1635.
 It retains its backplate and sounding-board, and is richly covered in intricately carved Arabesque decoration.

 A large, 14th-century muniment chest, four hatchments to the Blundell family and a series of carved wooden pews are located in the north and south chapels.

 The octagonal baptismal font which is 15th-century and out of place in the West end of the church, lacks its original painted decoration but has received a plain wooden cover dated 1688.
 Oak boards painted in gold leaf displaying the Ten Commandments and Apostles' Creed hang in the tower and date to a similar period.
 These would have originally hung on the East wall behind the altar.

 The communion rail, with twisted balusters, dates from between 1690 and 1700.